Education in Canada

 Australian education has a strong international reputation for excellence.
 Whether you study at a university, school, vocational or English language institute, you will receive a quality education that will form a strong foundation for your future

 The benefits of living and learning in Australia are both personal and academic.
-Your years in Australia will give you the best platform to succeed in your career, and prepare you for the challenges of the work place.Those who study in Australia also get extra points while applying for Australian Permanent Residence that allows them to permanently work & settle in Australia.
+Your years in Australia will give you the best platform to succeed in your career, and prepare you for the challenges of the workplace.Those who study in Australia also get extra points while applying for Australian Permanent Residence that allows them to permanently work & settle in Australia.

 Living in Australia

 Australia is so big and diverse that it could never merely be the sum of its icons.
-The stunning architecture of the Sydney Opera House, the glow of Uluru (Ayers Rock) at dusk, a wave curled above a colourful reef – these are only part of the experience that unfolds once your feet touch the soil of this awesome country-continent.
+The stunning architecture of the Sydney Opera House, the glow of Uluru (Ayers Rock) at dusk, a wave curled above a colorful reef – these are only part of the experience that unfolds once your feet touch the soil of this awesome country-continent.

 Australia’s natural beauty is one of its biggest attractions.
 The landscape varies from endless sunbaked horizons to tropical rainforests to chilly southern beaches.
-Its cities blend an enthusiasm for art and food with a love of sport and the outdoors.
+Its cities blend an enthusiasm for art and food with a love of the sport and the outdoors.
 Visitors will have to re-think their grasp of geography in this huge country.
 The sheer vastness gives Australia – and its diverse population – much of its character.

 Many things about this faraway island are different, even the things that sound familiar.
 You may have visited remote places, but not the sublime isolation of the outback, with its dazzling salt pans and sandstone towers.
-You would have encountered wildlife, but when did you last ride a camel among desert oak trees or have your camp site visited by a Tasmanian devil?
+You would have encountered wildlife, but when did you last ride a camel among desert oak trees or have your campsite visited by a Tasmanian devil?
 Perhaps you’ve enjoyed seafood, but here you’ll taste barramundi fish and delicious Moreton Bay bugs (a shellfish).

-From rainforest trails to fascinating museums, vibrant multicultural cities to a love of sport, Australia is unique.
+From rainforest trails to fascinating museums, vibrant multicultural cities to a love of the sport, Australia is unique.

 Australia’s population in mid-2005 was 20,265,000.
-Population density is among the lowest in the world, with an average of 2.5 people per square kilometre – no-one’s within cooee (shouting distance) in the outback.
+Population density is among the lowest in the world, with an average of 2.5 people per square kilometer – no-one’s within cooee (shouting distance) in the outback.
 Most people live along the eastern seaboard, with a smaller concentration on the southwestern coast.
 Living in one of the world’s most culturally diverse countries – 23% is foreign-born – Australians incorporate a wide variety of influences into the way they live and play.

 Australia’s states and territories each have unique characteristics.
 Explore one at a time or, when your studies have finished, visit them all in one big loop!
 This would mean over 14,000km of highway, not including side trips to beaches, forests, mountains, country towns… If you’d rather not go far from where you’re studying, you’ll still find there’s plenty to keep you entertained.